ericblade/webos-service-stub/README.md

 - load: simply reads the json content of the object database from the given disk file, replacing any other records in the database.

+## ActivityManager

+An extremely simple webOS ActivityManager stub is included.
+It currently only supports the /create method, but does not perform any actions, other than returning results that would appear correct to a webOS service that calls com.webos.service.activitymanager/create .
+More functionality of the service could certainly be implemented, but has not yet proven to be necessary.

+## SettingsService

+An extremely simple implementation of the webOS on TV's settings service, com.webos.settingsservice, is implemented.
+It currently returns a static set of results that mirror what the responses are on my consumer LG webOS TV.
+This is intended to allow for testing of services that run on LG TV's, and depend on the results of com.webos.settingsservice/getSystemSettings existing beyond a simple { returnValue: true } return.
+This is not intended for any other use.

 ## Adding more services to the simulation

 The simulation has now been extended to support multiple services -- any code that instantiates a new Service object with this library will be pulled into the simulation, and any functions that it registers should be callable from any other service, just as a live luna-bus service would be.